-CAD 151 - Fundamental 2-D CAD-AutoCAD (3) Prerequisite: None
+CAD 151 - Fundamentals of CAD/AutoCAD (3) Prerequisite: None

 Step by step instructions in the use of the basic operations of Autodesk's AutoCAD system.
 Designed to provide a basic understanding of two-dimensional computer-aided design procedures through hands on microcomputer experience.
 Basic concepts of drafting and design are introduced.
 Two hours lecture/discussion and two hours lab a week.
 May be repeated three times.